Skip to main content

 Savings accounts

-On Monday 2 September, we decreased most of our variable rate accounts, with no variable rate savings account paying less than 3.05% AER.
+On Monday 9 December 2024, we will be decreasing most of our variable savings rates, with no variable rate savings account paying less than 2.80% AER.
+Further details of these changes can be found in the Changes to Variable Accounts PDF.

 Fixed Rate Bonds